 Exercising with others builds relationships.
 Participating in group sports, family walks, or exercise classes gives you the opportunity to have fun you while creating and strengthening relationships with loved ones, classmates and fellow walkers.

-The keys to experiencing the health benefits of exercise are patience, the right types of exercise, and consistency.
+The keys to experiencing the health benefits of exercise are patience, enjoyment, the right types of exercise for you, and consistency.
+Do the kinds of exercise you enjoy and you are likely to stick with them.
 Longer term mental health benefits may take a few weeks to become evident.
 You will probably notice that your mood lifts quickly in the moment, but more serious concerns and lasting change take time.

 Mind body stress relieving exercises also help you experience a sense of focus and calm.